newrelic/docs-website/src/data-dictionary/events/NrAiIncidentExternal/entity.guid.md

   - NrAiIncidentExternal
 ---

-The identifier of the entity linked to the incident.
+The GUID, or globally unique identifier, is the identifier of the entity linked to the incident.